The Truth about Eco Friendly Paints

 But onto the good stuff.
 Here are our top picks for eco-friendly paint companies.

 This is one of our favourite paint brands – both for its sustainability credentials, and for the finish.
 Farrow & Ball makes its water-based paint using the finest quality ingredients, such as titanium dioxide, china clay, high levels of pigments which are fully traceable and it contains low levels of VOCs.
-The Modern and Estate range of paint is safe to use in all rooms of the home, including children’s rooms.
+The Modern and Estate range of paint are safe to use in all rooms of the home, including children’s rooms.

 They make every effort to reduce the environmental impact of their day-to-day operations, including recycling 100% of the dry waste from their Dorset manufacturing plant.
 As well as this, they’ve recently introduced a programme to consolidate their deliveries, which will help to reduce the number of miles their delivery vehicles – and your tins – have to travel.